Nkaka23dev/firebase-and-react/ReadMe.md

-# Some rules foe regex
+# Some rules for regex

 ## CHARACTER SETS
 1. [ng]injas, this means that n or g should start, we will have a match wether for n or g.